merkdirwas1/Studienprojekt-TE-3/README.md

 | zero-shot-image-classification | -0.6165538231539536  | -0.616478711970118  |
 | None                           | -15.280406535565998  | -15.28971421481394  |

-For the categories it is exactly the same behavior than for the languages.
-The in group values are near to the out group values an the by the most categories the differences are very small so that it dont produce any evidence that the tasks of the same categories are a better intermedate dataset than tasks from other groups
+The behaviour for the categories is exactly the same as for the languages.
+The in-group values are close to the out-group values, and in most categories, the differences are so small that they do not provide evidence that tasks from the same categories are a better intermediate dataset than tasks from other groups.

 ## Size group
 Size group max